turingschool/backend_mod_1_prework/section3/reflection.md

 <br>We might use a hash when objects in the hash has a value and a key.
 It's better than an array because it's more than just an object.

 1. What questions do you still have about hashes?
-<br>Does order matter in a hash? would functions that work for arrays work for hashes?
+<br>Does order matter in a hash? would methods that work for arrays work for hashes?